gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - service: the name of the service.
 It can be postalcodes, cantons, cities, swissnames or address
 - label: html content presented in the Swissearch widget (apply only when html format is requested)
 - egid: EGID number for an address
-- rank: rank of the result, form 1 to 4.
-1 for postalcodes, 2 for cantons, 3 for cities, 4 for swissnames and 5 for address
 - bbox: array with bottom right and top lef coordinate, for example: [509317.96875, 160040.0, 516755.0, 171050.0]
 - id: id of the feature in the database
 - objectorig: optional: origin of the data in swissnames dataset.
 See http://www.swisstopo.admin.ch/internet/swisstopo/en/home/products/landscape/toponymy.html